 • Lack of consistent contract monitoring and enforcement procedures.
 ERS does not have adequate agency-wide contract oversight procedures that provide consistent monitoring and enforcement of vendors to ensure problems are identified and resolved quickly.
 Although ERS has not had significant problems with most vendors, Sunset staff encountered multiple inconsistent oversight procedures and a lack of or conflicting monitoring and enforcement information throughout the agency.
 Corrective action plans were not consistent within or between divisions, and penalty amounts did not always match assessment letters.
-Overall, ERS' lack of ERS does not have detailed procedures for monitoring contractor performance.
+Overall, ERS' lack of standard monitoring and enforcement procedures presents the potential for overspending, contract mismanagement, and a decline in the quality of member services.

 Some performance guarantees seem impossible for vendors to meet.

 Each division has discretion to waive or reduce vendor penalties for missed performance.